Kaigourav/Medical-Imaging-Analysis/README.md

 4. Develop a web interface for clinical deployment
 5. Add DICOM support for direct PACS integration

 This documentation provides a comprehensive overview of the medical image analysis pipeline.
-For implementation details, refer to the source code comments and the generated output files during execution.
+For implementation details, refer to the source code comments and the generated output files during execution..